Kokotewa/monitors/m_active/README.md

 # m_active
+`m_active` monitors how frequency characters are active by comparing their last recorded (experience, zeny, map_position) against their previously recorded (experience, zeny, map_position).
+In the event that these values differ, the character is considered active.
+In the event that they are the same, the character is considered inactive.
+This monitor may be used to detect automated characters which are active for prolonged periods of time.

 ## Required Stored Procedure
 `m_active` interacts with the database using the stored procedure below.
 You must create this stored procedure within your database, and provide `m_active` a mssql account with related permissions, prior to running the monitor.